xavierjimenezp/xcluster/README.md

 # Overview

-xCluster is an algorithm that uses full sky-maps and cluster catalogs to train a U-Net-like convolutional neural network (CNN) for semantic segmentation in order to detect unkown clusters.
-It creates and preprocess the input/output datasets for the CNN.
-Then it trains the CNN and detects potential galaxy clusters in the test set.
+xCluster is an algorithm that uses full sky-maps and galaxy cluster catalogs to train a U-Net-like convolutional neural network (CNN) for semantic segmentation in order to detect unkown clusters.
+It creates and preprocess the input/output datasets for the CNN, trains it and detects potential galaxy clusters in the test set.
 Finally, detections are cross-matched with known clusters and reliability is assessed by cross-matching with known IR sources.

 ## Dataset creation & preprocessing